ChooseWhy Choose This Program?

 What Will You Do?

 The student pathway through the program has been completely reimagined.
 In comparison to a traditional science or engineering degree, Goucher has made it possible for students to enter the program at varying levels of preparation.
-By taking an innovative and streamlined approach to organize the content of the program, we concentrate on building skills that are common to a range of technical career paths while providing a firm grounding in the core principles of physics, chemistry, math, and computer science.
+By taking an innovative and streamlined approach to the content organization of the program, we concentrate on building skills that are common to a range of technical career paths while providing a firm grounding in the core principles of physics, chemistry, math, and computer science.
 Our nontraditional course pathway emphasizes skill-building and is designed to empower students from diverse backgrounds to succeed.

-Curriculum and course descriptions will be posted in late March 2020.
+A more detailed curriculum and course descriptions will be posted in late March 2020.

 Full-Time & Half-Time Faculty